 If a lien has been filed, you have options for getting rid of it.

-- Pay what you owe right away.
+- Pay the full amount you owe right away.
 The IRS will release the lien within 30 days of receiving your full payment.

 - Ask to have the lien discharged from certain property.
 The IRS allows this under very specific circumstances.
 For example, you can’t sell your house if there’s a tax lien against it.
 But if selling it could give you the money you need to pay your taxes, the IRS might agree to discharge the lien.